Laserfiche/lf-sample-OAuth-SPA-angular-npm/README.md

 ## First Time Setup

 0. Clone the repo
-1. Create a new Single Page App in devconsole for [US](https://app.laserfiche.com/devconsole/apps), [Canada](https://app.laserfiche.ca/devconsole/apps), or [Europe](https://app.eu.laserfiche.com/devconsole/apps) (depending on your region) and add the authentication redirect URI (e.g.: <https://myapp.example.com/lf-sample-app/>) which is also the root page of this app.
+1. Create a new Single Page App in devconsole for [US](https://app.laserfiche.com/devconsole/apps), [Canada](https://app.laserfiche.ca/devconsole/apps), or [Europe](https://app.eu.laserfiche.com/devconsole/apps) (depending on your region) and add the authentication redirect URI (e.g.: <https://myapp.example.com/lf-sample-app/>).
+This redirect URI in the devconsole must match the REDIRECT_URI variable in `src/app/config.ts`, which must match the host address.
    - Select required scope(s) needed to read and write to the repository in the 'Authentication' tab  ("repository.Read" and "repository.Write" ).
 Scopes are case-sensitive and space-delimited.
    - Note that in order to access the devconsole, your user account must have been given Developer Console Administrator Access Rights by an Account Administrator.
 Otherwise you will see a message along the lines of "You do not have permission to view the developer console."
 2. Open folder (containing package.json) with Visual Studio Code